NASDAQ Stock Market Forecast

 When Volatility Increases

-The NASDAQ has been volatile of late and it’s that volatility that draws many traders to buy and sell NASDAQ stocks.
+NASDAQ stock prices have been volatile of late and it’s that volatility that draws many traders to buy and sell NASDAQ stocks.
 Most traders are using computer algorithms and automated trading to perfect how they win in swinging stock prices.
 If you’re not using automated systems, you’re likely not going to keep up.

 The NASDAQ volatility reflects the tug of war in US trade agreements, particularly in response to import tariffs levied on China.